 English Lavender is particularly drought-tolerant.
 Here where I live, French or Spanish Lavender does better when watered every few days.

 Lavender is famous for thriving in poor soils and being very drought-resistant.
+It’s also perfect for adding fragrant to the garden and creating beautiful DIY crafts like essential oils, scented pillows, and dried flower arrangements!

 3. Crepe Myrtle